facebookarchive/commoner/README.md

       -w, --watch          Continually rebuild

-In a single sentence: the `commonize` command finds modules with the given identifiers `id1`, `id2`, ... in the source directory and places a processed copy of each module into the output directory, along with processed copies of all required modules.
+In a single sentence: the `commonize` command finds modules with the given module identifiers in the source directory and places a processed copy of each module into the output directory, along with processed copies of all required modules.

 Output
 ---